WHY ARE YOU A HIGH RISK MERCHANT?

 - High-Risk Industry

-Depending upon multiple factors your account may be called a High-Risk Merchant Account.
+Depending on multiple factors your account may be called a High Risk Merchant Account.
 The underwriting team performs various tests by utilizing highly efficient tools which literally scrub the entire Internet to find even the smallest issues with the merchant profile.
 The online test which the underwriting performs check a huge number of endpoints to rule out the possibility of underwriting or nonprofitable Merchant.

 The underwriting team utilizes all the information available on the application form and the KYC documents submitted by you.
 The information which you fill in the application form is scrubbed on the Internet and is also passed through multiple online and offline tools to identify if there’s anything wrong.